Jermaine Dupri: 2004–2009: Confessions and The Emancipation of Mimi

-In early 2006, Dupri signed both Dem Franchize Boyz and Daz Dillinger to his label So So Def after transferring it from Arista Records to Virgin Records.
-The latter's album, So So Gangsta, was released in September of that year, while the former's label debut was released the following year with the album On Top of Our Game which topped the US Top Rap Albums with the hit songs "I Think They Like Me" and "Lean wit It, Rock wit It."
-The group also featured alongside Dupri on Monica's snap single, "Everytime tha Beat Drop" (U.S. #48) off her fifth album, The Makings of Me.
-In late 2006, Dupri executive produced the album 20 Y.O. by his then-partner, Janet Jackson, co-producing and co-writing half the tracklist and all of the singles.
-He returned for her ninth album, Discipline in 2008, producing the single "Rock With U".
+In early 2006, Dupri signed both Dem Franchize Boyz and Daz Dillinger to So So Def after transferring it from Arista to Virgin Records.
+The latter's album, So So Gangsta, was released in September of that year, while the former's label debut was released the following year with the album On Top of Our Game which topped the US Top Rap Albums chart with the hit songs "I Think They Like Me" and "Lean wit It, Rock wit It."
+The group also featured alongside Dupri on Monica's single "Everytime tha Beat Drop" off her fifth album The Makings of Me.
+In late 2006, Dupri executive produced the album 20 Y.O. by his then-partner Janet Jackson, co-producing and co-writing half the tracklist and all of the singles.
+He returned for her tenth album Discipline in 2008, producing the single "Rock with U".

-In 2007, Dupri produced singles for Paul Wall ("I'm Throwed"), Donell Jones ("Better Start Talking"), Bone Thugs-n-Harmony ("Lil' L.O.V.E."), as well as multiple tracks for labelmate Jagged Edge.
-In October 2007, he published his memoir, "Young, Rich and Dangerous: The Making of a Music Mogul" (via Atria Books).
-In November 2007, he co-produced and co-wrote with So So Def intern No I.D. on Jay-Z's tenth studio album American Gangster, contributing to the songs "Success" and "Fallin".
+In 2007, Dupri produced singles for Paul Wall ("I'm Throwed"), Donell Jones ("Better Start Talking"), and Bone Thugs-n-Harmony ("Lil' L.O.V.E."), as well as multiple tracks for labelmate Jagged Edge.
+In October 2007, he published his memoir, Young, Rich and Dangerous: The Making of a Music Mogul via Atria Books.
+In November 2007, he co-produced and co-wrote with So So Def intern No I.D. on Jay-Z's tenth studio album American Gangster, contributing to the songs "Success" and "Fallin'".

-In 2008, Dupri reunited with Usher, Mariah Carey, and then-girlfriend Janet Jackson for their respective studio albums (Here I Stand, E=MC2, and Discipline respectively) producing multiple tracks on each.
-He also produced singles for Ashanti ("Good Good") and Nelly ("Stepped On My J'z").
+In 2008, Dupri reunited with Usher, Mariah Carey, and then-girlfriend Janet Jackson for their studio albums, Here I Stand, E=MC², and Discipline, respectively, producing multiple tracks on each.
+He also produced singles for Ashanti ("Good Good") and Nelly ("Stepped on My J'z").

-In 2009, Dupri produced singles for Fabolous ("Money Goes, Honey Stay [When the Money Goes Remix]") and Bow Wow ("Roc The Mic").
+In 2009, Dupri produced singles for Fabolous ("Money Goes, Honey Stay (When the Money Goes Remix)") and Bow Wow ("Roc the Mic").